-A single gram – the weight of a stick of gum or a single bank note - of human faeces, or poo, can contain one trillion germs.
+A single gram of human faeces, or poo, can contain one trillion germs.
 One trillion!
 It might contain Salmonella, E. coli, norovirus … nasty germs that cause diarrhoea.
 Or it might contain a parasite that leads to intestinal worms.
 One thing’s for sure, there are lots of nasty things lurking in poo – and whether you’re in Australia or overseas, not washing your hands is one sure way to spread disease.

 It’s no small matter.
 When children are already suffering from underlying malnutrition, diarrhoea can be deadly.
 Around the world, diarrhoea is the second leading cause of death for children under the age of five.

 That’s why hygiene and handwashing are so important.
 All over the world Save the Children staff teach children how to wash their hands properly to help keep them safe from disease.
-Paul got to see this first hand in a school in Delhi, which is being supported by Save the Children.
+Our CEO, Paul Ronalds got to see this first-hand in a school in Delhi, which is being supported by Save the Children.